FREE SHIPPING on orders of $85 or more

 In comparison with other European surnames, Italian surnames have a surprising number of forms.
 They reflect the regional variations and the many dialects of the Italian language, each with its own distinctive features.
 For example, in Northern Italy the typical Italian surname suffix is "i", whereas in Southern Italy it is "o".
 Additionally, spelling changes frequently occurred because medieval scribes and church officials often spelled names as they sounded rather than according to any specific spelling rules.
 The spelling variations in the name Cappelluti include Cappelli, Cappello, Cappiello, Cappella, Cappilli, Capelli, Capello, Capelle, Cappelletti, Cappelletto, Capelletti, Cappellini, Cappelìn, Cappelloni, Cappellacci, Cappellaccio, Cappellazzo, Cappellari, Cappellaro, Cappellèr, Capellari, Cappelluti and many more.

 This web page shows only a small excerpt of our Cappelluti research.
-More information is included under the topic Early Cappelluti History in all our PDF Extended History products.
+More information is included under the topic Early Cappelluti History in all our PDF Extended History products and printed products wherever possible.

 A look at the immigration and passenger lists has shown a number of people bearing the name Cappelluti: Serafino Capelli who arrived in America in 1868, Joseph Cappelli who arrived in America in 1876, Antonio Capelle who arrived in America in 1878, and John Cappelli who arrived in America in 1878..